 For a US resume that gets interviews:

-- Use the chronological resume format.
+- Use the reverse-chronological resume format.
+It's the most common format in US resumes.

-- Put your achievementsin your summary, work history, education, and other sections to show you’ve got what they need.
+- Put your achievements in your summary, work history, education, and other sections to show you’ve got what they need.

 - Write a cover letter.
 Make it stand out by showing your passion and how you’ll really help the store.